shabiel/personal-website/articles/floss-weekly.rst

 We can spend the entire podcast episode talking about the history of VistA.
 The beginning history is summarized really well in an article on the hardhats website (http://www.hardhats.org/history/hardhats.html).
-Until recently, we didn't have a good recent history that describes what happened after the intial push;
+Until recently, we didn't have a good recent history that describes what happened after the initial push;
 Arthur Allen of Politico published an article last year to update the history: https://www.politico.com/agenda/story/2017/03/vista-computer-history-va-conspiracy-000367.